INCOME

 The Solution

 To start building this economic foundation, the CSS plan begins by implementing a version of Nobel Prize-winning economist Milton Friedman’s negative income tax system.
 This system guarantees all American families enough unconditional income to raise them out of poverty.
-Part of this income will be in the form of healthcare credits that can only be used to buy private health insurance.
+Part of this income will be in the form of healthcare credits that can be used to buy private health insurance.

 Friedman pays for the cost of his system by eliminating most, not all, welfare programs.
 He argued that people – given financial resources – will be more efficient in solving their problems than an ever-increasing list of government social programs.
 Friedman was careful to construct his plan so that Americans would always be better off earning additional income.